 The floods have contaminated water sources, making it unsafe for people to drink.
-The worst affected city is Derna, where two dams have collapsed and forced 30,000 people to flee.
+The worst affected city is Derna, where two dams collapsed and forced 30,000 people to flee.

 Refugees and asylum seekers from Sudan and Syria, along with internally displaced people, are among those affected in the east of the country.